Smudge202/smudge202.github.io/_posts/2016-07-06-mytested-aspnetcore-mvc.md

 ## Thanks

+I often seek advice whilst writing these blog articles, for which [Dan Kirkham](https://twitter.com/herecydev) and [Adam Lee](https://twitter.com/incurus) often concede to my coaxing and help out.
+But a quick thanks to [Jon Channon](https://twitter.com/jchannon) for his help and review of an earlier draft.

-I want to thank Ivaylo personally.
+I also want to thank Ivaylo personally.
 Having conversed, I believe this article will be considered much more the _challenge_ I intended to provide, which he will no doubt overcome, than any form of discouragement.
+Furthermore, despite an almost scathing first draft of this article, Ivaylo was graceful enough to point out the inaccuracies that would have been a source of embarrassment for me!